Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 It was instead another Longear.
 This one a bit against type, too.
 Black and sleek-furred…but burly, like a Longback. *Big* burly.
 And he wasn’t friendly.

-“You’re gonna take me through *all* your systems, all the scripts you’re writing, all the data you’ve gathered…I want to chew every byte.
+"You’re gonna take me through *all* your systems, all the scripts you’re writing, all the data you’ve gathered…I want to chew every byte.
 I will *know* if you omit anything, and so will the Great Father.
 He is slow to anger and loathe to punish, but *earn it* and you will beg for death for *days* before he tires of toying with you.
-Clear?”
+Clear?"

-“C - clear.”
+"C - clear."

-“...Well?
-Show me!”
+"...Well?
+Show me!"

 Liree yelped and leapt to obey, and…well, one life ended and another began.
 As promised the Great Father was waiting for him, out in the country in his getaway cottage.
 There, they got to know each other.
 Conversations, mostly.
 Lots of farm work, lots of training too, in lots of different things.
 He was to become one of Daar's closest personal assistants, alongside Tiyun.
 Thre wasn't a thought that wasn't shared, not an inch of each other they didn't know, not a feeling they didn't understand.
 There were no secrets between the three of them.
 As promised, Liree was never more than arms-reach apart from him, and as feared...